CBM1014/ubuntu-raspi-arm64/scripts/readme.md

 **If you want to run these scripts, please fix the null value on the top of these scripts.**

-dependencies.sh
+environment.sh
 ---
 This script will install some packages on your host system, for the purpose of make the build process going on smoothly.

+image.sh
+---
+image.sh will help you to setup your vdisk, vpartitions and make file systems on these partitions.

+**Notice: "Device path /dev/loopx is unavailable." means this device path is in use.**

+**You can run `losetup -d /dev/loopx` to make these pathes reavailable.`**

 rootfs.sh
 ---
-This script will build the / floder of the system and install some basic packages.
+This script will build the root floder of the system and install some basic packages.

 boot.sh
 ---